Pressure induced redistribution of oxygen hole states in La$_{4}$Ni$_{3}$O$_{10}$

 \section{Acknowledgments}

-Guiwen Jiang and Mi Jiang acknowledge the support of the National Natural Science Foundation of China (Grant No.12174278).
+Guiwen Jiang and Mi Jiang acknowledge the support of the National Natural Science Foundation of China (Grant No.12174278) and State Key Laboratory of Surface Physics and Department of Physics in Fudan University (Grant No.KF2025\_12).
+Mi Jiang also acknowledges the support of the China Scholarship Council (CSC) and the hospitality of Karsten Held at TU Wien.
 Liang Si acknowledges support from the National Natural Science Foundation of China (Grant No.12422407).
 George A. Sawatzky is supported by the Quantum Matter Institute (QMI) at the University of British Columbia and the Natural Sciences and Engineering Research Council of Canada (NSERC).
 The computational work was carried out on the resources provided by Soochow University and the National Supercomputing Center in Xi’an, hosted by Northwest University.